foundation/foundation-sites/docs/pages/off-canvas.md

 ## Combining with Title Bar

-If you need a simple bar to contain your hamburger icon/s and toggle the off-canvas, `.title-bar` is here to help.
+If you need a simple bar to contain your hamburger icon/s and toggle the Off-canvas, `.title-bar` is here to help.
 It supports left- and right-aligned sections.
-You can add your off-canvas toggle triggers here:
+You can add your Off-canvas toggle triggers here:

 ```html_example
 <div class="title-bar">